 Seeing the World in Two Perspectives

-Or one other way to put it: We can always describe what’s happening in the world from two side — from the side of man and his responsibility to receive what God offers, and from the side of God and his sovereignty to accomplish his saving purposes.
+Or one other way to put it: we can always describe what’s happening in the world from two sides — from the side of man and his responsibility to receive what God offers — and from the side of God and his sovereignty to accomplish his saving purposes.
 In verses 30–36, we are looking at things from the side of man’s responsibility.
 In verses 37–40 we are looking at things from the side of God’s sovereignty.

 So the main point of the two sections, when you put them together, is that God’s purpose to give eternal life through Jesus does not fail.
 Now, far more interesting and more compelling than these general statements are the specifics of this text.
 So let’s look at them.

 Jesus is still talking to the crowd that followed him across the lake because he had filled their stomachs with food (verse 26).
 He directed their attention away from the food that perishes to the “bread that endures to eternal life” (verse 27).
 Then in verse 29, he said that the way to “work” for this eternal food is to believe in the one God has sent — Jesus the Messiah.

 So the crowd says to him in verses 30–31, “Then what sign do you do, that we may see and believe you?
 What work do you perform?
 Our fathers ate the manna in the wilderness; as it is written, ‘He gave them bread from heaven to eat.’”
 Here’s my sense of why they said this.